USDA-FSA/fsa-design-system/components/search/index.md

 ## Usage

 {% capture usage_do %}
-* There's a strong case for supplementing the navigation system and users would benefit from being able to search your site or app.
+* If a strong case exists for supplementing the navigation system and users would benefit from being able to search your site or app.
 {% endcapture %}

 {% capture usage_dont %}